dat-ecosystem-archive/docs/diy-dat.md

 This document shows how to write your own compatible `dat` client using node modules.

 The three essential node modules are called [hyperdrive](https://npmjs.org/hyperdrive), [discovery-swarm](https://npmjs.org/discovery-swarm) and [level](https://npmjs.org/level).
 Hyperdrive does file synchronization and versioning, discovery-swarm does peer discovery over local networks and the Internet, and level provides a local LevelDB for storing metadata.
 More details are available in [How Dat Works](how-dat-works.md).
-The [dat](https://npmjs.org/dat) module itself is just some code that combines these two modules and wraps them in a command-line API.
+The [dat](https://npmjs.org/dat) module itself is just some code that combines these modules and wraps them in a command-line API.

 Here's the minimal code needed to download data from a dat: